arcusfelis/relatio/README.rst

 Open http://127.0.0.1:2080

-The next commands are used to run this program after the initial installation.
+The next commands are used to run this program after initial installation.

 .. code-block::